luisdiogo2071317/azure-docs.pt-pt/articles/search/search-synonyms.md

 ## <a name="feature-availability"></a>Disponibilidade de funcionalidades

-A funcionalidade de sinónimos está atualmente em pré-visualização e só é suportada na api-version de pré-visualização mais recente (api-version = 2016-09-01-pré-visualização).
+A funcionalidade de sinónimos é suportada na api-version mais recente (api-version = 2017-11-11).
 Não existe suporte do portal do Azure neste momento.
-Porque a versão da API é especificada no pedido, é possível combinar geralmente disponível (GA) e APIs de pré-visualização na mesma aplicação.
-No entanto, as APIs não estão sob o SLA e funcionalidades de pré-visualização pode alterar, pelo que recomendamos que não utilizá-los em aplicações de produção.

 ## <a name="how-to-use-synonyms-in-azure-search"></a>Como utilizar sinónimos na pesquisa do Azure